The Henry Miller Memorial Library is an arts center championing the late writer, artist, and Big Sur resident Henry

 In addition, the Library supports education in the arts and the local environment.
 Finally, the Library serves as a social center for the community.”

 For a more robust history of the Library, check out this great piece by Laura Bliss.

 The “Beating Cultural Heart of Big Sur” (according to CNN)

-The Library hosts events throughout the summer months (May-October), including fashion shows, theater, open mics, lectures, book signings, art shows, and and countless community events including the Big Big Big Sur Fashion Show, Esalen Gazebo School benefit, Big Sur Sound and Story audio series, our Big Sur International Short Film Screening Series, and more.
+The Library hosts events throughout the summer months (May-October), including fashion shows, theater, open mics, lectures, book signings, art shows, and and countless community events including the Big Big Big Sur Fashion Show, Esalen Gazebo School benefit, Big Sur Sound and Story audio series, our Big Sur International Short Film Screening Series, and of course, so much more!
 With a capacity of 300 and nestled in a towering redwood grove, it is also one of the most unique live music venues in the world.